 Special Scoring Rules.
 A fundamental rule in electronic target scoring is that the scores displayed on a competitor’s monitor on his/her firing point and in the main computer are final unless a complaint regarding those scores is made immediately and resolved in the competitor’s favor.
 If a shot is not scored and displayed, it cannot be counted.
 Crossfire detection with electronic targets is usually easy because exact shot timings for every shot that hit the target can be used to find out-of-sequence shots that are usually crossfires.

 Questioned Shot Values.
 Electronic targets score with a precision that exceeds the scoring accuracy that can be attained with paper targets and scoring aids and they are also rigorously tested to confirm that they are continuing to perform correctly.
 A key to maintaining this high level of scoring accuracy is proper target maintenance.
 Nevertheless, a competitor may occasionally question a scored shot value (i. e.
 “I didn’t shoot that seven…or five…or miss”), but unless there is credible evidence that the target is malfunctioning, the scored value must stand.

-Competitors or match sponsors with comments or questions about the 2016 CMP competition rules are encouraged to email them to email@example.com.
+Competitors or match sponsors with comments or questions about the 2016 CMP competition rules are encouraged to email them to [email protected]mp.org.
 Comments should be received not later than 13 November.